• Skip to primary navigation

 Storing & Freezing

-Storing: For any leftover bean dip, transfer it to an airtight container and store it in the refrigerator.
+Storing: Transfer any leftover bean dip to an airtight container and store it in the refrigerator.
 When stored properly, the dip should remain fresh for up to 3-4 days.
 Before serving the leftovers, give it a good stir, and gently reheat it in the microwave or on the stovetop.

 Freezing: To freeze, let the dip cool completely, then transfer it to a freezer-safe container or heavy-duty freezer bag, leaving a little space at the top for expansion.
 Store in the freezer for up to 2 months.
 When you're ready to enjoy it, thaw overnight in the refrigerator and then reheat on the stovetop or in the microwave.